Getting error code 229 on your Lennox® furnace?

 It’s important to have a pro like one from Teays Valley Service Experts in Hurricane work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely content with our furnace repair in Hurricane.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.